murrellrr/celastrina/@celastrina/http/README.md

 #### Wait, what about Applications Registrations?
 Awesome!
 So you finally realized that roll'n your own user management system is a bad idea and have set up Azure AD B2C!
 I'm proud of you, that's a big step!
-If I was wrong and you havent, I choose not to help you.
+If I was wrong and you haven't, I choose not to help you.
 Just don't.
 If you're gonna use Azure, use Azure AD.
 If you are an enterprise and writing an application for employees, you're almost there.
 If not, use Azure AD b2C for your customers.
 Its basically free for most small to medium application so there is really no reason not to.
 Please, don't fight this.